algo26-matthias/idna-convert/README.md

 The official ZIP packages are discontinued.
 Stick to Composer or Github to acquire your copy, please.

+## Upgrading from a previous version

+See [the upgrading notes](./UPGRADING.md) to learn about upgrading from a previous version.

 ## Examples

 ### Example 1.